nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 ![Gearbox with cover & motor mount](img/gearbox-2.jpg)
 *Gearbox with cover & motor mount*

+The secondary pinion is very close to the stationary base, which it is moving relative to, so I've added a socket for a 8mm ball bearing in the end of the pinion.
+This prevents the teeth of the pinion from touching the base and allows the pinion to glide smoothly over the base surface.
+The ball is pressed into place in a vice and then loosely retained by the socket.

 The [3D Models are on GitHub](https://github.com/nickzoic/models3d/tree/master/saturnalia)
 although there's still some work to be done.
 (Since printing it, I've made the lid a little heavier and added some mounting